After blogging for over ten years, I realize that I never defined what automation testing is.

 - Evaluate the cost, including maintenance.

 - Don't just assume a tool will work for you.
-Create small POC for each tool and get team feedback before committing to anything.
+Create a small POC for each tool and get team feedback before committing to anything.

 - Is the tool extensible?